4. Running a UM workflow on ARCHER2

 148599 standard u-cc519. ros R 0:11 1 nid001001

 At this stage you will probably only have a job running or waiting to run in the serial queue.
-Running squeue
+Running squeue will show all jobs currently on ARCHER2, most of which will be in the parallel queues.

 Tip

-3.3.
-Standard Suite Output
+4.5.
+Standard Workflow Output

 Task output

-On PUMA2, navigate to the cylc-run directory:
+On PUMA2, navigate to the cylc-run directory for the workflow:

-cd ~/cylc-run/<suitename>
+cd ~/cylc-run/<workflow-name>

 ls

-cd <suitename>/log/job/1
+cd runN/log/job/1

 ls

-You will see directories for each of the tasks in the suite.
-For this suite there are 4 tasks: fcm_make
+You will see directories for each of the tasks in the workflow.
+For this workflow there are 5 tasks: remote_setup (ARCHER2 directory setup), fcm_make (code extraction), fcm_make2 (compilation), recon & atmos.
+Try looking in one of the task directories:

 cd recon/NN